caltechlibrary/archivesspace-docker-mgmt/README.md

 # 🦫 archivesspace-docker-mgmt

-`upgrade` is a script to upgrade an existing ArchivesSpace installation to the latest version.
-During the process, it will:
+`install` is a script to install a new or upgrade an existing ArchivesSpace instance to a specified version.
+It will also restore the latest backup of the production database and soft reindex Solr.

-- upgrade the codebase of the ArchivesSpace application
-- restore the latest backup of the production database and soft reindex Solr

-With the `--rebuild-solr` option, it will also recreate the Solr core index from scratch.
+Running `install --rebuild-solr` will also recreate the Solr core index from scratch.
 Use this when there are Solr configuration or schema changes in the release.

-`restore` is a script that can be run independently of `upgrade` to restore the latest backup of the production database and soft reindex Solr.
+`db` is a script that can be run independently of `install` to restore the latest backup of the production database and soft reindex Solr in an existing ArchivesSpace instance.
 It is useful for restoring a database backup without upgrading the codebase.

 With an argument in the format of `YYYY-MM-DD`, it will restore the database backup from that date.
 If no argument is provided, it will restore the latest backup.

+`remove` is a script that will stop and remove the Docker containers and volumes used by ArchivesSpace.
+Optionally it will remove all `archivesspace-docker-v4.*` codebase directories.

 ## .env